NavjotDS/Moderator/README.md

 7. `Flask_app/app.yaml`: Configuration file required for deploying the Flask application on Google App Engine.

 ## Steps to Simulate the Project
-1. Download the zip file and unzip it.
+1. Download the repository or clone it using the following command: git clone https://github.com/NavjotDS/Moderator.git
 2. Install the required Python libraries listed in `requirements.txt`: `pip install -r requirements.txt`
 3. Run `Data_Preprocessing.ipynb` to preprocess the dataset and generate the `preprocessed_data.csv` file.
 4. Open and run `LSTM.ipynb` to train and evaluate the LSTM model for text classification using the preprocessed data.